 31. CORESTA: Recommended Method (3rd Draft): The determination of nitric oxide in mainstream smoke of cigarettes by chemiluminescent analysis; Available at (accessed January 2012): http://legacy.library.ucsf.-edu/tid/vpe43d00/pdf;jsessionid=BEB3E72646 C743124370F7007FA332D8.tobacco03.

-32. Mottier N. and F. Jeanneret: Evaluation of two derivatization reagents for the determination by LC-MS/MS of ammonia in cigarette mainstream smoke; J. Agric.
+32. Mottier, N. and F. Jeanneret: Evaluation of two derivatization reagents for the determination by LC-MS/MS of ammonia in cigarette mainstream smoke; J. Agric.
 Food Chem.
 59 (2011) 92–97.

-33. Wagner K.A.
-N.H.
-Finkel J.E.
-Fossett and I.G.
+33. Wagner, K.A., N.H.
+Finkel, J.E.
+Fossett, and I.G.
 Gillman: Development of a quantitative method for the analysis of tobacco-specific nitrosamines in mainstream cigarette smoke using isotope dilution liquid chromatography/electrospray ionization tandem mass spectrometry; Anal.
 Chem.
 77 (2005) 1001–1006.

-34. Maron D.M. and B.N.
+34. Maron, D.M. and B.N.
 Ames: Revised methods for the Salmonella mutagenicity test; Mutat.
 Res.
 113 (1983) 173–215.

-35. Cole J. W.J.
-Muriel and B.A.
+35. Cole, J., W.J.
+Muriel, and B.A.
 Bridges: The mutagenicity of sodium fluoride to L5178Y [wild-type and TK+/- (3.7.2c)] mouse lymphoma cells; Mutagenesis 1 (1986) 157–167.

-36. Gaworski C.L.
-H. Schramke J. Diekmann T.J.
-Meisgen F.J.
-Tewes D.J.
-Veltel P.M.
-Van-scheeuwijck N. Rajendran M. Muzzio and H.J.
+36. Gaworski, C.L., H. Schramke, J. Diekmann, T.J.
+Meisgen, F.J.
+Tewes, D.J.
+Veltel, P.M.
+Van-scheeuwijck, N. Rajendran, M. Muzzio, and H.J.
 Haussmann: Effect of filtration by activated charcoal on the toxicological activity of cigarette mainstream smoke from experimental cigarettes; Inhal.
 Toxicol.
 21 (2009) 688–704.

-37. ISO 3308: Routine analytical cigarette-smoking machine - Definitions and standard conditions; International Organization for Standardization Geneva Switzerland 2000.
+37. ISO 3308: Routine analytical cigarette-smoking machine - Definitions and standard conditions; International Organization for Standardization, Geneva, Switzerland, 2000.

-38. Young J.T.: Histopathologic examination of the rat nasal cavity; Fundam.
+38. Young, J.T.: Histopathologic examination of the rat nasal cavity; Fundam.
 Appl.
 Toxicol.
 1 (1981) 309–312.

-39. Lewis D.J.: Factors affecting the distribution of tobacco smoke-induced lesions in the rodent larynx; Toxicol.
+39. Lewis, D.J.: Factors affecting the distribution of tobacco smoke-induced lesions in the rodent larynx; Toxicol.
 Lett.
 9 (1981) 189–194.

-40. Carmines E.L.
-C.L.
-Gaworski A.S.
-Faqi and N. Rajendran: In utero exposure to 1R4F reference cigarette smoke: evaluation of developmental toxicity; Toxicol.
+40. Carmines, E.L., C.L.
+Gaworski, A.S.
+Faqi, and N. Rajendran: In utero exposure to 1R4F reference cigarette smoke: evaluation of developmental toxicity; Toxicol.
 Sci.
 75 (2003) 134–147.

-41. Vanscheeuwijck P.M.
-A. Teredesai P.M.
-Terpstra J. Verbeeck P. Kuhl B. Gerstenberg S. Gebel and E.L.
+41. Vanscheeuwijck, P.M., A. Teredesai, P.M.
+Terpstra, J. Verbeeck, P. Kuhl, B. Gerstenberg, S. Gebel, and E.L.
 Carmines: Evaluation of the potential effects of ingredients added to cigarettes.
 Part 4: subchronic inhalation toxicity; Food Chem.
 Toxicol.
 40 (2002) 113–131.

-42. Counts M.E.
-MJ.
-Morton S.W.
-Laffoon R.H.
-Cox and PJ.
+42. Counts, M.E., MJ.
+Morton, S.W.
+Laffoon, R.H.
+Cox, and PJ.
 Lipowicz: Smoke composition and predicting relationships for international commercial cigarettes smoked with three machine-smoking conditions; Regul.
 Toxicol.
 Pharmacol.
 41 (2005) 185-227.

-43. Okuwa K. M. Tanaka Y. Fukano H. Nara Y. Nishijima and T. Nishino: In vitro micronucleus assay for cigarette smoke using a whole smoke exposure system: a comparison of smoking regimens; Exp.
+43. Okuwa, K., M. Tanaka, Y. Fukano, H. Nara, Y. Nishijima, and T. Nishino: In vitro micronucleus assay for cigarette smoke using a whole smoke exposure system: a comparison of smoking regimens; Exp.
 Toxicol.
 Pathol.
 62 (2009) 433-40.

-44. Roemer E. and R.A.
+44. Roemer, E. and R.A.
 Carchman: Limitations of cigarette machine smoking regimens; Toxicol.
 Lett.
 203 (2011) 20-27.

-45. Terpstra P.M.
-A. Teredesai P.M.
-Vanscheeuwijck J. Verbeeck G. Schepers F. Radtke P. Kuhl W. Gomm E. Anskeit and G. Patskan: Toxicological evaluation of an electrically heated cigarette.
+45. Terpstra, P.M., A. Teredesai, P.M.
+Vanscheeuwijck, J. Verbeeck, G. Schepers, F. Radtke, P. Kuhl, W. Gomm, E. Anskeit, and G. Patskan: Toxicological evaluation of an electrically heated cigarette.
 Part 4: Subchronic inhalation toxicology; J. Appl.
 Toxicol.
 23 (2003) 349-362.

-46. Baker R.R.
-E.D.
-Massey and G. Smith: An overview of the effects of tobacco ingredients on smoke chemistry and toxicity; Food Chem.
+46. Baker, R.R., E.D.
+Massey, and G. Smith: An overview of the effects of tobacco ingredients on smoke chemistry and toxicity; Food Chem.
 Toxicol.
 42 Suppl.
 (2004) S53-S83.

-48. Berenblum I.: The cocarcinogenic action of croton resin; Cancer Res.
+48. Berenblum, I.: The cocarcinogenic action of croton resin; Cancer Res.
 1 (1941) 44-48.

-49. Belkebir E. C. Rousselle C. Duboudin L. Bodin and N. Bonvallot: Haber's rule duration adjustments should not be used systematically for risk assessment in public health decision-making; Toxicol.
+49. Belkebir, E., C. Rousselle, C. Duboudin, L. Bodin, and N. Bonvallot: Haber's rule duration adjustments should not be used systematically for risk assessment in public health decision-making; Toxicol.
 Lett.
 204 (2010) 148-155.

-50. Tsuji H. K.M.
-Lee K. Yoshino H. Nakamura G. Lulham R. Renne and H. Yoshimura: Comparison of the physiological and morphological effects of cigarette smoke exposure at comparable weekly doses on Sprague-Dawley rats; Inhal.
+50. Tsuji, H., K.M.
+Lee, K. Yoshino, H. Nakamura, G. Lulham, R. Renne, and H. Yoshimura: Comparison of the physiological and morphological effects of cigarette smoke exposure at comparable weekly doses on Sprague-Dawley rats; Inhal.
 Toxicol.
 23 (2010) 17-32.

-51. St Charles F.K.
-CJ.
-Cook and P.M.
+51. St Charles, F.K., CJ.
+Cook, and P.M.
 Clayton: The linear relationship between cigarette ‘tar’ and nicotine yields: Regulatory implications for smoke constituent ratios; Regul.
 Toxicol.
 Pharmacol.
 59 (2011) 143-148.